Panchakarma in Ayurveda

 Panchakarma therapy makes use of a range of different Ayurvedic treatments.
 All of these, in different ways, serve to cleanse the body, mind and spirit.
 These treatments are fundamentally different not only in terms of the nature of the detox but also in terms of the herbs and oils used, which are blended especially for each dosha.

-At Krishnendu Ayurveda, we have a very systematic approach; we plan a customized panchakarma treatment for each individual which is specific to their requirements and needs.
+At Krishnendu Ayurveda, one of the best Panchakarma Treatment centre in Kerala & India, we have a very systematic approach; we plan a customized Panchakarma treatment for each individual which is specific to their requirements and needs.